What Is It About?

 Remembering the physiological aspects of nervousness (see the ‘What Is It About?’ section), and actively working to simultaneously reduce the physiological and psychological aspects together to avoid intensifying the nervousness:

-The Box Breathing technique may be quite useful here – using counts of 4 to make our way around each side of the square, 4 times.
+The Box Breathing technique may be quite useful here – using counts of 4 to make our way around each side of a square - where we inhale for 4, hold for 4, exhale for 4, and hold for 4, repeating the process in 4 times.
+See the Box Breathing technique page for more info.

 Clearing Residual Nervousness